Welcome to our resource page!

 Proactive communicators will never avoid conflict and will take the initiative to responsibly address conflict at the time of the offense, hurt, or disrespect.
 Being proactive is taking responsibility for your part of the discussion.
 A proactive communicator will use empathy to understand their spouse’s perspective.
 This communicator articulates his concerns through love, grace, patience, and kindness.

-Reactive communicators use the velocity of their hyper-emotions to respond to conflict.
+Reactive communicators respond to conflict using the velocity of their hyper-emotions.
 Some will use the same attitude, tone, and demeanor as their conflict partner.
 Be aware of emotions to avoid reactive communication.
 Take a “Time Out, Time Limit” to calm down.

 Check Emotions

-Never address conflict when you are emotionally flooded (highly emotional state or fight or flight response).
+Never address conflict when you are emotionally flooded (in a highly emotional state or fight or flight response).
 Humans are unable to think logically or discuss rationally while being extremely emotional.
 Only negative communication will occur when one is emotionally flooded.

 Take a time out when you are your partner is emotionally flooded.
 A time-out is called by saying, "I am too emotionally flooded (angry, frustrated, sad, or stressed), and I cannot continue this conversation at this time.
 I need a Time-Out until I am calm."
 When you are calm, in about 30 - 90 minutes, reapproach the topic by asking, "Is this a good time to talk."
 Also, see "Is this a good time to talk" on this page.